-WHY IT IS A KEY AUDIT MATTER: On March 15, 2018, the Company entered into an agreement for the sale of its interest in associate Fibria Celulose S.A. to Suzano Holding S.A., maintaining a minority interest in the new combined operation resulting from this transaction.
+On March 15, 2018, the Company entered into an agreement for the sale of its interest in associate Fibria Celulose S.A. to Suzano Holding S.A., maintaining a minority interest in the new combined operation resulting from this transaction. its carrying amount and fair value less selling

-Accordingly, considering that the decision to sell this operation had already been made, the aforementioned investment is presented in the consolidated financial statements as an asset held for sale, and stated at its carrying amount on the agreement date, since the fair value of the operation exceeds the carrying amount of the investment.
+Accordingly, considering that the decision to sell this operation had already been made, the aforementioned investment is presented in the consolidated financial statements as an asset held for sale, and stated at its carrying amount on the agreement date, since the fair value of the operation operation. exceeds the carrying amount of the investment.